GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (256).md

 **At Higher Tiers**: For each tier beyond minimum, the range is increased by 15 yards.

 **Critical Failure**: You fail to ground yourself properly.
 The spell functions as normal, but attacks you as the original target.

+#### Archlance

+**Minimum Tier**: 3

+**Casting Time**: 1 action

+**Range**: 80 yards

+**Effect**: You fire a powerful surge of energy as a ray against a creature within range.
+This inflicts a force attack.
+If the attack qualifies to damage armor or is a critical hit, it also inflicts a crushing attack.
+The force attack has disadvantage on attacks made against a foe which is more than half of the spell's maximum distance away unless the spellcheck is a critical hit.

+**At Higher Tiers**: When cast at 4th tier or greater, for each tier beyond minimum, you may choose to increase the range by up to 20 yards.

+**Critical Failure**: You fail to focus the energy properly.
+This inflicts a force attack against yourself with a bonus equal to the spell's tier for the purpose of inflicting a critical hit.

 #### Artificial Hand